 Do you need a Department of Taxes clearance before the Vermont Secretary of State will accept your dissolution?

-No. You do not need to get Vermont Department of Taxes clearance before you can dissolve your Vermont corporation with the SOS.
+No. You do not need to get Vermont Department of Taxes clearance before you can dissolve a corporation or LLC with the SOS.

 How long does it take the state to process the filing in Vermont?